Muppet Babies (1984 TV series): Live performances

 Muppet Babies had three live performances produced between 1986 and 1990.
-They are produced by Bob Shipstad and VEE Corporation.
+They were produced by Bob Shipstad and VEE Corporation.
 Each tour involved 16 cast members, eight crew members, concession staff, and support office staff.
 All of the voices and music were pre-recorded, and the costumes were designed and produced in Henson Associates to retain authenticity.
 Muppet Babies Live! premiered on August 28, 1986, at Ohio Center in Columbus, Ohio.
 The same premise followed with Muppet Babies' Magic Box in 1987 and Muppet Babies' Where's Animal? in 1988, which ended in May 1990 after 40 cities.
 The production values built in Minneapolis, including the sets, properties, costumes, and lightings, cost $1 million.

 Professional dancers auditioned in New York City, Los Angeles, and Minneapolis to fill in roles.
 Approximately 600 people auditioned for the live performances per year.
 The cast would rehearse in Minneapolis for up to 10 hours per day in three weeks.
 Andrew Carl Wilk, director of the live performances, stated that directing them from prerecorded voices to costumes and movements was difficult.
 The production stage would be constructed with sets, properties, and lighting for four to seven hours for each destination.
 The dancers were transported by a chartered bus on each Monday and had a day off on each Tuesday.
 When the tours ended, they traveled back to their homes across the United States six times.

 The live performances received critical acclaim.
 In her review of Muppet Babies' Live!, Sara Ann Conkling of Special to the Free Press praised Hank Saroyan's sketches as "full of color, sound, and activity."
 She also described the dancers as "remarkably agile" and added that the "special lighting effects added to the sense of wonderment."
 Dee Ann Rexroat of The Gazette commented that Muppet Babies' Live! is not "something parents have to suffer through", calling the live show "well produced" and "cute" and the sets and costumes as "quite imaginative".
 Dave Tianen of Green Bay Press-Gazette commented that Muppet Babies' Live! is "colorful, fast-paced, gentle, bright, tuneful, and mercifully short."
 In his review of Muppet Babies' Magic Box, Bill Wedo of The Morning Call reviewed that the show was "true to the original", praising the scene changes as "quick and clever".
 He also praised the Star Trek skit as the "beauty of the show", stating that "grown-ups can find kid stuff entertaining, too."
 In her review of Muppet Babies' Where's Animal?, Esther Benenson of Richmond Times-Dispatch commented that parents "[will] have trouble getting excited about the plot" and have a "hard time adjusting to the piercingly high voice of Baby Piggy", describing the plot as "sparse" and praising some of the medleys as "entertaining".